racerhere/animation-lazy-error/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Test Instructions
+* Clone project
+* `npm install`
+* `ng serve`
+* Go to `http://localhost:4200/eager`.
+Everything works when modules are eagerly loaded.
+* Go to `http://localhost:4200/lazy`.
+See console for
+    >  Error: BrowserModule has already been loaded.
+If you need access to common directives such as NgIf and NgFor from a lazy loaded module, import CommonModule instead.

+* Comment the import of NoopAnimationsModule in src\app\shared\shared.module.ts (lines 6 and 15).
+* Go to `http://localhost:4200/lazy`.
+Works fine now.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.